-- (1) This amendment shall enter into force after the approval of the Presidential Chair on the day following its publication in the Official Bulletin of the University of Oldenburg. - (2) By way of derogation from (1), the following applies to doctoral candidates already admitted at the time of entry into force of this regulation: the Doctoral Degree Regulations valid at the time of admission will continue to apply.
+(1) This amendment shall enter into force after the approval of the Presidential Chair on the day following its publication in the Official Bulletin of the University of Oldenburg.

+(2) By way of derogation from (1), the following applies to doctoral candidates already admitted at the time of entry into force of this regulation: the Doctoral Degree Regulations valid at the time of admission will continue to apply.
 On request, but at the latest with an application for the initiation of the doctoral degree procedure, these persons have the opportunity to pursue their doctorate according to these Doctoral Degree Regulations.

 Annex 1

 Model for the title page of the thesis

 Front page:

 (Title of the thesis)

-The School/Schools of Mathematics and Science/Medicine and Health Sciences/Computing Susiness Administration, Economics and Law of the University of Oldenburg, has/have accepartial fulfilment of the requirements for the degree and title of
+The School/Schools of Mathematics and Science/Medicine and Health Sciences/Computing Science, Business Administration, Economics and Law of the University of Oldenburg, has/have accepted as partial fulfilment of the requirements for the degree and title of the above-mentioned thesis by Ms/Mr (first and surname)

-(indication of degree ) (abbreviation )

-the above-mentioned thesis

-by Ms/Mr (first and surname)

-born on in

-Overleaf:

-Supervisor:

-Other assessors:

-Date of thesis defence: